-Cash and cash equivalents include the Company's investments in municipal and corporate debt securities, money market funds, and time deposits.
+Cash and cash equivalents include the Company's investments in money market funds, government and municipal debt securities, and corporate debt securities.
 The Company considers all highly liquid investments with original maturities of three months or less when purchased to be cash equivalents.
 Debt securities classified as cash equivalents are required to be accounted for in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 320, Investments - Debt and Equity Securities.
-As such, the Company determined its investments in debt securities held at December 31, 2020 should be classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in stockholders' equity.
+As such, the Company determined its investments in debt securities held at December 31, 2021 should be classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in stockholders' equity.
 The cost of debt securities is adjusted for amortization of premiums and discounts to maturity.
 This amortization is included in other income and expense.
 Realized gains and losses, as well as interest income, are also included in other income and expense.
 The fair values of securities are based on quoted market prices to the extent available or alternative pricing sources and models utilizing market observable inputs.